BillMux/fibonatree/README.md

 -WORK IN PROGRESS-

+## The goal:

-My attempt to simulate a plant's growth, with the help of Python and Fibonacci.
+To simulate a plant's growth, with the help of Python and Fibonacci.

 ![Tree diagram](images/full-tree-diagram.png)